Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Thyme is a well known culinary herb.
-It is also useful in homemade remedies.
+It is also useful in homemade remedies and herbal medicine.
 Thyme is especially suited for soothing deep seated coughs.
 Use thyme when ever you need an antiseptic, expectorant, antispasmodic, astringent, or diuretic.

 Thyme is also used to speed recovery from sore throat.
 Brew a strong infusion, cool, and use as gargle four or five time a day.
 (Thyme contains high concentrations of the antiseptic thymol which is the main active ingredient in Listerine mouth wash).